Sparros/azure-database-migration/README.md

 ### 5. Disaster Recovery Simulation
 In this phase, we simulate a scenario where critical data is deliberately removed from the production database to replicate a situation where data integrity is compromised.
 The documentation of this simulated data loss will serve as a blueprint for our recovery testing.
 #### 5.1 Simulating Data Loss
-To simulate data loss, we deliberately dropped the "Employee" table from the "AdventureWorks2022" database.
+To simulate data loss,  Tthe "Employee" table from the "AdventureWorks2022" database was deliberately dropped.
 The SQL command used for this operation is as follows:
 ```sql
 USE AdventureWorks2022;
 GO